The Mason Jar

 I read The Mason Jar in one sitting.
 It read like one long beautiful poem.
-If you are looking for a superficial Hollywood ending, this book is not for you.
-However, if you want a realistic ending that will make you appreciate what life is all about, then I urge to pick up a copy of The Mason Jar.
 I applaud Mr. Lingerfelt loudly, for he has penned a very well written book that I plan to read again and again.

 (award-winning author of My Sister Is My Best Friend)

-The is one of the most relatable books I have ever read.
+This is one of the most relatable books I have ever read.
 This is the story of one mans way of dealing with unrequited love and disappointment by leaning on loved ones and learning from life.
-I love the dialog between Finn and his grandfather about simple truths in life.
-Being a southern female, I appreciate the honesty by which this book was written and the traditional family values that are highlighted in this story.

 There's so much in this book that speaks to me at this point in my life; lost love, dealing with a crushed heart, not knowing which direction life should go, getting lost in the middle of growing up, and stepping out on your own for the first time.
 I know James will have you crying and laughing at some point in the story.
 Definitely a must read for yourself and anyone that has ever been in love.